LiberTEM/LiberTEM/docs/publications/joss/paper.md

 The main focus in LiberTEM has been achieving very high throughput, responsive GUI interaction and scalability for both offline and live data processing.
-These requirements resulted in a distinctive way of handling data in combination with an adapted programming model.
+These requirements resulted in a distinctive way of handling data in combination with a matching programming model.
 Ensuring compatibility and interoperability with other solutions like [Gatan Microscopy Suite (GMS)](http://www.gatan.com/products/tem-analysis/gatan-microscopy-suite-software), Dask, HyperSpy [@Pena2019], pyXem [@Johnstone2019],